Mattz-P/Cards/README.md

 ## Installation:

-1. Downlaod Forge 36 from the link below
+1. Download Forge 36 from the link below
 2. Unpack the directory and change its name to Forge 36.
 Move it under "D:\m\Games\"
 3. **Unzip "D:\m\Games\Forge 36\res\cardsfolder\cardsfolder.zip"**
-4. Click Inject and wait until the batch processes finishes
+4. Click Inject and wait until the batch processes complete
 5. Change the theme located at the right top corner ("The Forge logo"/Layout/Theme) to Darked

+Note: You can choose your own directory, but you will need to manually change the directory in Inject.bat.

 ## Dependencies: